 Visiting Sri Lanka?
 Click here for the full list of 12 things you should know before your trip!

-Prepare for all of your worries to melt away as you step into the Anantara Peace Haven Tangalle: we were welcomed with a cold, lemongrass-scented wet towel, a cup of king coconut water and three beautiful ladies singing and tapping on a traditional Sri Lankan drum.
-Our villa manager/Sri Lankan guardian angel, Kanishka, led us over to an e-bike rickshaw and we were whisked away to our villa; the 152-room hotel sits on 42 acres of beachfront land!
+Prepare for all of your worries to melt away as you step into the Anantara Peace Haven Tangalle: be welcomed with a cold, lemongrass-scented wet towel, a cup of king coconut water and three beautiful ladies singing and tapping on a traditional Sri Lankan drum.

 The Rooms at Anantara Tangalle